enso-org/enso/docs/language-server/protocol-language-server.md

 context with first execution.
 The `thisArgumentsPosition` field can be omitted, in which case the context will try to infer the argument on a best-effort basis.
-E.g. for a module-level method, or a method defined on a parameter-less type, `this` will be substituted for the unambiguous singleton instance.
+E.g. for a module-level method, or a method defined on a parameter-less type, `self` will be substituted for the unambiguous singleton instance.

 `LocalCall` is a call corresponding to "entering a function call".